claudiopezzino/linkingg/README.md

 This is the project for the Software Engineering course held at the University of Rome Tor Vergata during the academic year 2022/2023.

-## Deliverables

-The deliverables for this project and the demo are stored at the following [repository](https://github.com/claudiopezzino/LinkinggDeliverables)

 ## Installation

 1. Install MySQLWorkbench or phpMyAdmin;